 Homeowner’s Insurance: Homeowner’s insurance tends to only cover the cost of repairs if your roof is damaged by an “act of nature.”
 The insurance company ultimately decides what counts as an act of nature and if the act of nature is responsible for the damage.
 To successfully file a claim, your roof cannot exceed its intended lifespan.
 You also have to maintain your roof per the specifications of the policy.

 Ideally, your roof will be the result of an equal mix of high-quality materials and high-quality craftsmanship.
-With Proven Roofing, you don’t have to make that choice because we use all GAF materials and have earned Master Elite® certification from GAF, which is a distinction awarded to only the top 2% of roofing contractors in North America.
+With Proven Contracting, you don’t have to make that choice because we use all GAF materials and have earned Master Elite® certification from GAF, which is a distinction awarded to only the top 2% of roofing contractors in North America.

 However, if you have to choose between one or the other, you’d want the workmanship to be better because if your roof is improperly installed, it may void the manufacturer’s warranty.
 That’s why it’s so important to do your due diligence by following the checklist for hiring a roofing contractor and knowing the questions to ask to identify a good contractor.
 Proper installation is also a reason why you shouldn’t try to fix your own roof.
 If you don’t know what you’re doing, you could end up voiding the warranty on your materials, damaging your materials, improperly installing your materials, and then having to pay for a roof replacement anyway.